arith-geom/ag-comp-arith-geom/_members/astrid-cederbaum.md

 ---
 title: {{ page.name }}

-Astrid Cederbaum is a member of the AG Computational Arithmetic Geometry research group at the University of Heidelberg.
+Astrid Cederbaum is a member of the AG Computational Arithmetic Geometry research group at the Heidelberg University.